Line 2 (São Paulo Metro)

-Line 2 (Green) (Linha 2–Verde) is one of the six lines that make up the São Paulo Metro and one of the thirteen lines that make up the Metropolitan Rail Transportation Network.
+Line 2 (Green) (Linha 2–Verde) is one of the six lines that make up the São Paulo Metro, and one of the thirteen lines that make up the Metropolitan Rail Transportation Network.
 It currently runs between the Vila Madalena and Vila Prudente stations.
-The line is also called the Paulista Line, because it goes along much of the Avenida Paulista, one of the leading financial centers in São Paulo.
+The line is also called, and was originally known as, the Paulista Line, because it goes along much of the Avenida Paulista, one of the leading financial centers in São Paulo.
 Despite being the second line to be planned, it was the third to be built—the second line built was actually Line 3 (Red).
-This line connects West to South-East regions.
+This line connects the West and South-East regions.

 History

 The first section of Line 2 (Green Line), initially called the Paulista Line, was built using the New Austrian Tunnelling Method.
 The line opened on January 25, 1991, having at that time a length of 2.9 km and four stations.
-With this line the metro system was extended to include a major axis of the expanded center of São Paulo, with a large concentration of financial institutions, hospitals, schools, hotels, consulates, offices of state radio and television, theaters and museums.
-The following year the Ana Rosa and Clínicas stations were opened, increasing the line to 4.7 km.
-In 1998 two new stations (Vila Madalena and Santuário Nossa Senhora de Fátima-Sumaré) were completed, adding a further 2.3 km stretch.
+With this line, the metro system was extended to include a major axis of the expanded center of São Paulo, with a large concentration of financial institutions, hospitals, schools, hotels, consulates, offices of state radio and television, theaters, and museums.
+The following year, the Ana Rosa and Clínicas stations were opened, increasing the line's length to 4.7 km.
+In 1998, two new stations (Vila Madalena and Santuário Nossa Senhora de Fátima-Sumaré) were completed, adding a further 2.3 km stretch.

-On March 30, 2006 the then Governor Geraldo Alckmin on his last day in office opened the Santos-Imigrantes station.
-Shortly after, on May 9, 2006, the Chácara Klabin station was formally opened by former Governor Claudio Lembo, thus completing the 2.9 km stretch between Ana Rosa and Santos-Imigrantes, making the line a total of 9.9 km long.
+On March 30, 2006, the then-Governor Geraldo Alckmin on his last day in office opened the Santos-Imigrantes station.
+Shortly after, on May 9, 2006, the Chácara Klabin station was formally opened by the subsequent Governor Claudio Lembo, thus completing the 2.9 km stretch between Ana Rosa and Santos-Imigrantes, making the line a total of 9.9 km long.

-On June 30, 2007 the Governor José Serra opened the Alto do Ipiranga station, located at the junction of Avenida Dr. Gentil de Moura and Rua Visconde de Piraja, bringing the metro network in São Paulo to a total length of 61 km, with a forecast of passenger demand on Line 2 of 370,000 people per day.
+On June 30, 2007, the Governor José Serra opened the Alto do Ipiranga station, located at the junction of Avenida Dr. Gentil de Moura and Rua Visconde de Piraja, bringing the metro network in São Paulo to a total length of 61 km, with a forecast of passenger demand on Line 2 of 370,000 people per day.
 Jose Serra published a decree and authorization to extend the line to Vila Prudente, adding the Sacomã, Tamanduateí and Vila Prudente stations.